 CREATIVES FOR OUR FUTURE

-Through the support of the Creatives for Our Future program, Shuzo was able to travel around southern France sourcing vintage fabrics and learning traditional craft skills, all of which is advanced his ‘mending’ skills to complete his “Re-craft” collection.
+Through Shuzo's work, he wants to change the mainstream culture by showing the importance of craftsmanship in the fashion industry, and help to shift it towards a more sustainable approach.
+Through the support of the Creatives for Our Future program, Shuzo was able to travel around southern France sourcing vintage fabrics and learning traditional craft skills, all of which has advanced his ‘mending’ skills to complete his “Re-craft” collection.

 Shuzo is fascinated by old materials and fabrics produced by hand.
 They may be considered as imperfect but he thinks they have outstanding individuality and a story.
 For his 'Mending, Re-craft Series' he used worn out clothes and second hand materials, gaining inspiration from traditional mending techniques.
 His style of work demonstrates a solution to the concerns the fashion and textile industry have in a sustainable society.

 “In Vienna, I hoped to visit craftsman, artisans and factories in Europe.
 Thanks to the program, I was able to spend time in France researching, and collecting beautiful old fabrics such as embroidered bedspreads and lace.
 From the session with my mentor, I gained hints for my creation business, for example, how I can make larger quantities or some different ways of producing items.”